Christmas. A time of peace, joy, and love.

 Nobody wants the case.
 Not the SAPS in Table View or Stellenbosch, becuase they know trouble when they see it, thank you very much.
 Media trouble.
 Manpower trouble.
 Cold, unsolvable case trouble.
 And pressure from the top brass, infighting, departmental politics ...

 Even under normal circumstances, Benny Griessel and Vaughn Cupido would have had their work cut out for them.
-Because at Alibi.co.za everybody are lying through their teeth.
+Because at Alibi.co.za everybody is lying through their teeth.
 And the list of people who would have loved to strangle Ernst Richter with their bare hands, is growing every day.

 But circumstances are not normal: Benny has fallen off the wagon, and Cupido is in love.
 With one of the major suspects.